beuluis/SortSavvy/README.md

 ## Installation

-Download the jar file from CurseForge or install it directly in teh launcher.
+Download the jar file from CurseForge or install it directly in the launcher.

 ## Blocks